CMYanko/demo-iq-server/README.md

 ```
 $ docker logs -f iq-server
 ```
+  [Kitematic](https://kitematic.com/) is also great for seeing container logs!

 * Installation of IQ Server is to `/opt/sonatype/iq-server`.

 * A persistent directory, `/sonatype-work`, is used for report and DB storage.